yaminiu/kafka-mm2/README.md

 Notice how configuration properties were provided at the “environment” section!
 Corresponding “KAFKA_” and “ZOOKEEPER_” prefixes were added according to the convention for confluentinc images.
 Other sections are the standard Docker boilerplate and those for setting the images, ports, networks, dependencies, etc.

-Let’s pay attention on the next broker’s environment variables:
+###  broker’s environment variables:

-KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR: 1 — this is because our cluster consists of only 1 standalone broker, so we can’t replicate any topic.
+- KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR: 1 — this is because our cluster consists of only 1 standalone broker, so we can’t replicate any topic.
-KAFKA_AUTHORIZER_CLASS_NAME: kafka.security.auth.SimpleAclAuthorizer with
+- KAFKA_AUTHORIZER_CLASS_NAME: kafka.security.auth.SimpleAclAuthorizer with
-KAFKA_ALLOW_EVERYONE_IF_NO_ACL_FOUND: "true" — for the sake of simplicity in this tutorial I turned off all the security settings.
+- KAFKA_ALLOW_EVERYONE_IF_NO_ACL_FOUND: "true" — for the sake of simplicity in this tutorial I turned off all the security settings.
 Do not do that in your production environment!

-Configuration of the Kafka Connect and deploying services Let’s take a look at Kafka Connect’s configuration parameters and then use them for our setup:
+### Configuration of the Kafka Connect and deploying services

-bootstrap.servers —a list of Kafka bootstrap servers.
-Here we will set the first broker: broker:29092 rest.port — port exposed by Kafka Connect daemon for the REST requests group.id — name of Kafka Connect’s cluster.
-It doesn’t mean anything in this case, because we only have a standalone instance config.storage.topic, offset_storage_topic, status_storage_topic — names of service topics where Kafka Connect will store configs, offsets, statuses of the connectors and the tasks.
-Kafka Connect will automatically create them in Kafka Cluster which is specified at bootstrap.servers property config.storage.replication.factor, offset.storage.replication.factor, status.storage.replication.factor — replication factors of the these topics.
-Again, we have only standalone brokers, so we will set all of this values to 1 key.converter, value.converter — classes, that will serve for serializing and deserializing the messages.
-We will turn both of them into org.apache.kafka.connect.converters.ByteArrayConverter connector.client.config.override.policy — policy for overriding configuration of Kafka Connect by the Connectors.
+- bootstrap.servers —a list of Kafka bootstrap servers.
+Here we will set the first broker: broker:29092
+- rest.port — port exposed by Kafka Connect daemon for the REST requests
+- group.id — name of Kafka Connect’s cluster.
+It doesn’t mean anything in this case, because we only have a standalone instance
+- config.storage.topic, offset_storage_topic, status_storage_topic — names of service topics where Kafka Connect will store configs, offsets, statuses of the connectors and the tasks.
+Kafka Connect will automatically create them in Kafka Cluster which is specified at bootstrap.servers property
+- config.storage.replication.factor, offset.storage.replication.factor, status.storage.replication.factor — replication factors of the these topics.
+Again, we have only standalone brokers, so we will set all of this values to 1
+- key.converter, value.converter — classes, that will serve for serializing and deserializing the messages.
+We will turn both of them into org.apache.kafka.connect.converters.ByteArrayConverter
+- connector.client.config.override.policy — policy for overriding configuration of Kafka Connect by the Connectors.
 By setting it to All, we can override anything

-Kafka Connect confluentinc Docker image should be also configured by using environment variables.
+### Kafka Connect confluentinc Docker image should be also configured by using environment variables.
 According to the convention we should append the following snippet to the docker-compose.yml file:

 ```
 connect: